espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--update-created-at`

 Current time for the createdAt field.
-By default this option is `off`.
+By default, this option is `off`.

 #### `--entity-hard-list`

-This option allows to export or import data for entities which are disabled by default in `exportImportDefs` with the `"exportDisabled": true` or `"importDisabled": true` option.
+This option allows to export or import data for entities which are disabled by default, in `exportImportDefs` with the `"exportDisabled": true` or `"importDisabled": true` option.
 Example: `--entity-hard-list="ENTITY_TYPE"`.

 Available values: